MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/google-bigquery-aad.md

 ## Enable Azure AD Single Sign-On (SSO) for Google BigQuery

 We support Azure AD SSO through both Power BI Service (cloud) and also through the on-premises data gateway.
 For more information about enabling Azure AD SSO for all connectors, go to [Overview of single sign-on (SSO) for on-premises data gateways in Power BI](/power-bi/connect-data/service-gateway-sso-overview).
+Please confirm directly with your Google contact that your system and accounts are set up correctly for Azure AD SSO prior to attempting to connect in Power BI.

 ### Azure AD Single Sign-On (SSO) through Power BI service